joelnitta/spatial-phy-workshop/tutorials/canaper.md

 `canaper` includes a function to help determine the appropriate number of iterations, `cpr_iter_sim()`.
 It starts with the raw data, then shuffles it up to a maximum number of times (`n_iterations`).
-Each time it shuffles the community, it calculates the similarity between the original data and the shuffled version.
+Each time it shuffles the matrix, it calculates the similarity between the original data and the shuffled version.
 We expect to see the similarity decrease with each iteration until further shuffling ceases to have an effect.
 You can think of this like shuffling a deck of cards; after many